-Feedback Form

-Candidate Name:

-Student Name:

-What did you learn about the candidate that made you interested in learning more about them and their work?
+Feedback Form Candidate Name: Student Name: What did you learn about the candidate that made you interested in learning more about them and their work?
 Did the candidate seem to have a sincere interest in working with undergraduate students?
-What did you learn that supports that conclusion?

 What did you learn about the candidate that raised concerns for you?